 You may also add users via this screen.
 Select Add User, and you will see the following:

-Under User Details, select Location Admin as the User Role, and enter the email address of the person at the location who will login to Bullseye.
+Under User Details, select Administrator in the User Role dropdown, and enter the email address of the person at the location who will login to Bullseye.
 Select Invite.
 A note will pop up briefly letting you know the user has been added.
 An email will also be sent to the user that looks like this:

 When the user clicks on Accept this invitation, they can create their login information.
 The email address you entered will be used for their username.
 They can also add their name and password:

 When they select Get Started, they will login to Bullseye by selecting Login when this message is displayed: